onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 * `S_i(m)` is the strength of the i-th subjective source component in configuration `m`.
 Examples include self model load, world model load, and goal load.
 * `C_j(m)` is the receptivity of the j-th downstream structure to changes in the internal subject like field.
 Examples include action selection channels and memory update mechanisms.
 * `DeltaS_qualia(m)` is the gap defined in 3.3.
-* `lambda(m)` is a convergence state factor inherited from TU core, which encodes whether local reasoning is convergent, recursive, divergent, or chaotic in the current configuration.
+* `lambda(m)` is a convergence state factor inherited from TU core **only as a named effective indicator**, which encodes whether local reasoning is convergent, recursive, divergent, or chaotic in the current configuration.
 * `kappa` is a coupling constant that sets the overall scale of cognitive_tension for this encoding.

-We do not need the explicit index sets for `i` and `j` at the effective layer.
-It is enough that for each `m` the tensor entries are finite and non negative multiples of `DeltaS_qualia(m)`.
+This definition does not expose or depend on any deep-layer construction of TU core.
+It only assumes that for each `m` the tensor entries are finite and non negative multiples of `DeltaS_qualia(m)` in the effective model.

 ### 3.5 Invariants and bands